Inheritance Protection Trust

 1. What is an Inheritance Protection Trust?

 An Inheritance Protection Trust is used as an alternative to outright distribution when the amount of inheritance is expected to be substantial (generally more than $100,000 per non-spouse beneficiary).
-Its protective features are promoted as benefits to the beneficiary, not the trustor, because the trust is usually established after the trustor's death.
-But it is possible to establish and fund an Inheritance Protection Trust during the trustor's lifetime by having the trustor make irrevocable lifetime gifts into the trust.
-This is relatively uncommon because the usual incentive for gifting is to reduce estate taxes and very few people are wealthy enough to be concerned about it.
+Its protective features are promoted as benefits to the beneficiary, not the trustmaker, because the trust is usually established after the death of the trustmaker.
+But it is possible to establish and fund an Inheritance Protection Trust during the lifetime of the trustmaker by making lifetime gifts.
+This is relatively uncommon because the usual incentive for gifting is to reduce estate taxes and few people are wealthy enough to be concerned about it.

 2. What are the benefits of an Inheritance Protection Trust?